 Existence cannot be "thought away,” and therefore existence ("being in the world") precedes consciousness, and as such is the ultimate reality.
 Based on that, Sartre formulated a core premise: “Existence precedes essence.”
 He concluded that because humans define their own essence, (meaning they choose their purposes and interpret the world they find themselves in) they must exist prior to doing so.

 The power of having the freedom of choice results in having to assume responsibility for one’s self and life.
-Freedom and responsibility are understood to be interdependent and to presuppose each other.
+Freedom and responsibility are interdependent and presuppose each other.
 Sartre articulated it this way: “Man is condemned to be free; because once thrown into the world, he is responsible for everything he does".

-Existentialism views the individual as a free and responsible agent shaping his own development through acts of will.
-It is assumed the choices and decisions one makes are based on the assigned meanings and on what therefore has significance to one’s self.
+The individual person is viewed as a free and responsible agent shaping his own development through acts of will.
+Choices and decisions one makes are based on the assigned meanings and on what therefore has significance to one’s self.
 It’s not necessarily based on what a rational assessment would suggest.

 The plight of the human being to exist in an unfathomable universe and to have to assume ultimate responsibility for acts of free will without any certain knowledge of what is right or wrong, good or bad, is described in depth and analyzed.
 Existential themes that derive from that perspective, such as dread, boredom, alienation, isolation, aloneness, freedom, commitment and nothingness and the absurdity of life are extensively examined.